Premier FMCG: History

 In the mid-1960s, a controlling interest was acquired from the Jaffee/Bloom families by Associated British Foods PLC ("Westons").
 Within two decades Premier's assets had grown to $1.67 billion, and Westons sold its 52% stake to a consortium led by the Anglo American Corporation for $314 million.

 As part of the deal, Anglo American agreed to sell a 34% stake in South African Breweries (later becoming SABMiller PLC, Anheuser-Busch InBev), valued at $716 million, to Premier in exchange for additional Premier shares.

 In 1985, Premier's Chairman, Tony Bloom, along with several other of South Africa's most powerful business leaders, openly defied President P.W.
 Botha by meeting with the exiled ANC leadership in Lusaka, Zambia, to discuss social, political and economic reform.

 "[Bloom]...campaigned vigorously for the immediate release of political prisoners, including ANC leader Nelson Mandela, for the end of the state of emergency and for other steps that would permit negotiations on a new constitutional system based on the principle of one person, one vote."

 In 2011, international investment group Brait S.E. became the strategic long-term shareholder in Premier Foods.

 In 2012, Premier Foods entered Eswatini through the acquisition of a controlling stake in Mr. Bread and Swaziland United Bakeries (S.U.B.), and in 2013, the company acquired Manhattan Confectionery and Lil-lets (South Africa and United Kingdom).

 Premier further expanded its African footprint in 2015, with the acquisition of the Companhia Industrial da Matola (CIM) business, a leading food producing company in Mozambique with a diversified product range, comprising wheat flour, maize meal, pasta, biscuits and animal feed.
 In 2021, Premier acquired Mister Sweet broadening its exposure to the confectionery category.

 Premier Group Limited listed on the JSE in March 2023.

+In January 2026, Premier announced its intention to acquire major South African food manufacturer RFG.
+Later that same month, the South African Competition Commission recommended that the acquisition be approved by the Competition Tribunal, subject to conditions, stating that the transaction is unlikely to lessen or prevent competition in any market.
+To address employment concerns, the parties will undertake not to retrench any employees as a result of the merger, for a period of three years.
+For the same three-year period, Premier also committed to increase its combined annual spend on enterprise and supplier development initiatives.

+In June 2026, it was reported that Premier had been appointed as the new manufacturer of multiple private label confectionery products for major South African retail chain Woolworths.